brucemack/microlink/docs/el_supplement.md

 ## EchoLink Server Protocol

 Things start off with an exchange with the EchoLink Server.
-The EL Server topology is described in detail in the official EL documentation so we won't repeat this information unnecessarily,  The important detail is that there are ~4 active EL Servers that synchronize with each other.
+The EL Server topology is described in detail in the official EL documentation so we won't repeat this information unnecessarily.
+The important detail is that there are ~4 active EL Servers that synchronize with each other.
 An EL node can interact with any one of them.

-Nodes initiate the interaction by opening a TCP connection to the EL Server on port 5200.
+Nodes initiate the interaction by opening a TCP connection to the EL Server on port TCP 5200.
 Data will flow in both directions on this connection.
 The protocol used on this TCP connection appears to be ad-hoc and is entirely unrelated to VoIP.
 The protocol is request/response and appears to be "disconnect delimited" - meaning that the server sends a response to the client and then disconnects.
+This is similar to HTTP/1.1.

 The server interaction accomplishes a few things:

 * Allows a node to authenticate itself and to tell the rest of the network about its status.
 Your callsign must be pre-validated for this to work.
 You use your password to authenticate securely.
 * Provides the ability to download the entire directory of EchoLink nodes.
-* (Speculation) There is likely a way that a Node can request the status of a specific callsign.
+* (Speculation) There is likely a way that a node can request the status of a specific callsign.

 Nodes can establish any one of three statuses on the network:
 * ONLINE